robotology/iit-ibm/examples/speech_recognition/README.md

   yarpSpeechRecPort.write(e.detail[0].transcript);
 }, false);
 ```
-To allow for the speech recognition system to be constantly active when turned on, we add the command
+To allow for the speech recognition system to be constantly active after it has been turned on, we add the command
 ```js
 yarp.Recognizer.enableAutorestart();
 ```